pattern

 A repeating pattern fill.

 Typst supports the most common pattern type of tiled patterns, where a pattern is repeated in a grid-like fashion, covering the entire area of an element that is filled or stroked.
 The pattern is defined by a tile size and a body defining the content of each cell.
-You can also add horizontal or vertical spacing between the cells of the patterng.
+You can also add horizontal or vertical spacing between the cells of the pattern.

 Examples